Who is more to be pitied, a writer bound and gagged by policemen or one living in perfect freedom who has nothing more to say?

 - Do I criticize myself too much?
 Do I see faults and imperfections in whatever I write?

-- Am I comparing myself to other writers, envying their creativity?
+- Am I comparing myself to famous author, envying their creativity?

 - Am I afraid of criticism?